Syd25/MultiSmart/README.md

 A multi Utility Web App

-Type the command in the console npm init npm install express node main.js localhost:3000 on browser
+Type the command in the console

+1.npm init

+2.npm install express

+3.node main.js

+Type localhost:3000 on browser

+# Features

+1.